XIA-Project/xia-core/README.md

 * Modified [Xsocket API](http://cs.cmu.edu/~xia/api/c) to more closely match the standard socket API.
 * Added click explorer utility to make it easy to monitor and control the click XIA elements.
 * The XIA directory tree has been reorganized to group related components together (applications, experiments, apis, etc) rather than scatter them throughout the tree.
-* Makefiles are improved so that XIA can be built statically or dynamically or with debug flags with a single make command instead of requireing hand edits to different files.
+* Makefiles are improved so that XIA can be built statically or dynamically or with debug flags with a single make command instead of requiring hand edits to different files.
 * Upgraded to click version 2.0.1.
 * Added capability to build statically linked version of XIA for use on networks such as PlanetLab.
 * Setting up an XIA network is more automated, for example, most nodes can be brought up with a single command.